 Phillip Goter is an intellectual property attorney with extensive experience working with high tech clients in the computer software and hardware space.
-His keen familiarity with standards-essential cellular infrastructure, GPS, mobile apps, computer and network security, wireless networking, home automation, and cloud computing provides his clients with a competitive advantage.
-Phillip has litigated across a diverse technology spectrum, including pharmaceuticals, cosmetic implants and injectables, gallium nitride LEDs, “smart” sporting goods, casualty insurance business methods, respirator filtration, utility tower structural reinforcement, medical devices, and photonics.
+His keen familiarity with standards-essential cellular infrastructure, GPS, mobile apps, computer and network security, VoIP, wireless networking, home automation, and cloud computing provides his clients with a competitive advantage.
+Phillip has litigated across a diverse technology spectrum, including pharmaceuticals, cosmetic implants and injectables, gallium nitride LEDs, “smart” sporting goods, casualty insurance business methods, filtration, medical devices, and photonics.

 Based in Fish & Richardson’s Twin Cities office, Phillip counsels startup companies around the world seeking to protect their intellectual property.
 In addition to being an Associate at Fish, Phillip is an Adjunct Professor of Law at the University of Minnesota Law School where he teaches Intellectual Property and Entrepreneurship and assists with a limited-representation drop-in clinic for inventors, authors, entrepreneurs, startups, and small businesses, a clinic he helped launch at the Law School.

-During law school, Phillip was a Research Assistant to Professor Christina Bohannan (2009-2011), a member of the University of Iowa Museum of Art Copyright Project, and a founding member of the Iowa Medical Innovation Group.
+During law school, Phillip was a founding member of the Iowa Medical Innovation Group, dedicated to incubation and commercialization of medical device startups.
 Prior to law school, Phillip was a Senior Software Engineer for Rockwell Collins (2003-2009) focusing on project management, software architecture, and systems integration of software-defined radio and networking technologies.

 J.D., University of Iowa College of Law 2011 with high distinction and honors, Order of the Coif

 M.S., University of North Dakota 2005 Computer Science